Salzburg in 3 days: the perfect itinerary for your spring and summer break

 Salzburg is probably one of the few places with no shortage of accommodation.
 So it is said.
 I stayed at the Imlauer & Brau Hotel, very close to the train station and also to the city center: it offers basic but spacious rooms, an excellent location, breakfast included and there is also a restaurant/bar where you can eat or go for a beer.
 That said, depending on your budget and your needs, there really are a lot of places to choose from: have a look here to find inspiration and book.

-If you’ve read all of my guide, you’re all set: you’re ready to book your city break to Salzburg or, why not, your holiday in the city!
+If you’ve read our guide, you’re all set: you’re ready to book your city break to Salzburg or, why not, your holiday in the city!